abailly/aws-lambda-haskell/README.md

 Note that AWS has a rate limit on API deletions.

+### TODO

-**TODO**: Creating an API Gateway endpoint and linking it to Lambda function
+* Creating an API Gateway endpoint and linking it to Lambda function: The configuration and part of the code are ready but the process is a little bit involved hence requires more interaction with AWS

 ## Howto - The Manual Way